DonutCables/MCU_Game_Timers/buckets_networked/PartsList-Networked.md

 ---

  - Wire - I like 22ga silicone that you can get multi-packs of for pretty cheap
+ - "Wagos"/lever nuts - Great for connecting wires together without soldering, especially for the power connections
  - Heatshrink - For any soldered connections
  - Header wires - https://www.microcenter.com/product/613879/inland-dupont-jumper-wire-20cm-3-pack - Can do most hookup aside from power with just a pack of these if you wanted.
+ - Battery retention - I use a velcro loop under the outlet box to hold the battery and it works well enough
  - Some screws - The printed panel I use screws directly into the electrical box.
 I put some M3 heatsets in there for ease, but any close-enough screw should work.

 ### Future Hardware Additions